Focus is progress

 without a plan.

-30 s Onboarding and logging that respect mat time.
+30 s Post-roll logging that respects mat fatigue.

-36+ Techniques filtered by belt, body type, and style.
+36+ Techniques filtered by belt, body type, and ruleset.

 Why it works